Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_example_push_based_java/example_push_based_java_connector.md

 - Basic knowledge of [Snowflake Native Apps](https://docs.snowflake.com/en/developer-guide/native-apps/native-apps-about)
 - Basic knowledge of Java
 - Snowflake user with `accountadmin` role
+- macOS or Linux machine to build a project and run deployment scripts

 ## You will learn
 Duration: 1